 It takes time, patience and a certain amount of instinct to become a great manager.

-The best way to start is by recognizing the new role for what it is — a career change and an entirely new job.
+The best way to start is by recognizing the manager role for what it is — a career change and an entirely new job.

 There will still be moments where managers need to and should jump in to work alongside the team.
 The team needs to be able to see and learn along the way in those instances.